A misunderstood destination, which unfortunately has to fight with many prejudices and was literally made as for kitesurfing.

 Kitesurfing is not yet so widespread in Albania.
 While there are a few locals who enjoy the wonderful sport, there aren’t very many and they would appreciate some fellowship.

-Even the locals from Montenegro know about the top conditions in Albania and so many travel south to enjoy the solitude on the beaches and the good wind.
+The locals from Montenegro also know about the top conditions in Albania and so many travel to the south to enjoy the solitude on the beaches and the good wind.

 A Positive Impression Counts